fleetdm/fleet/handbook/people/ceo-handbook.md

  3. Don't plan to do any of your usual work.
  4. Be ready to add a number of [handbook](https://fleetdm.com/handbook) updates during your shadow period.
  5. Participating in the shadow program is a privilege that will expose you to confidential information.
- 6. Give feedback to and receive feedback from the CEO.

 ### What to wear
  Casual.
 You do not need to dress formally; business casual clothes are also appropriate.